will093/will093.github.io/_posts/2020-03-20-an-introduction-to-lambda-calculus-explained-through-javascript.md

 In addition, parentheses are used in lambda calculus to indicate the order of evaluation.

-This is all we get in lambda calculus.
-It is quite amazing that using these 3 lambda terms we calculate pretty much anything.
+This is all we get in lambda calculus!
+It is quite amazing that using these 3 lambda terms we calculate pretty much anything!

 It is worth noting the absence of any of the constructs of basic arithmetic, such as numbers, addition, subtraction, multiplication, division etc - these are not within the basic axioms of lambda calculus.

-However, these things can be defined in terms of lambda calculus via [Church Encoding](https://en.wikipedia.org/wiki/Church_encoding), and rather than do this every time we want to use any of these constructs, we can choose to use numbers and basic arithmetic operators for convenience.
+Numbers and arithmetic operations can be defined in terms of lambda calculus via [Church Encoding](https://en.wikipedia.org/wiki/Church_encoding) (which is outside the scope of this article).
+Rather than working from first principles every time we need them, we can choose to use numbers and basic arithmetic operators for convenience.

 ## A simple example - the identity function